 Do you have a concern about Medicare reimbursement or need answers on private payor coverage?
 Get answers from AADE’s Reimbursement Expert.

 We have developed a variety of tools, resources and tip sheets to help you better serve people with diabetes.

 The AADE Favorably Reviewed evaluation process is designed to evaluate, critique and improve educational products and materials targeting patients.
 Since 1997, health professionals, healthcare media, medical companies and diabetes organizations have used our evaluation process to enhance the quality and accuracy of their diabetes educational materials.
 Health professionals and patients use the AADE Favorably Reviewed logo to find products and information that they can trust.

-Since the fall of 2012, AADE has been working as a grantee of the Centers for Disease Control and Prevention (CDC) to increase access to the National Diabetes Prevention Program and make participation in the program a reimbursable benefit.
+Since the fall of 2012, AADE has been working as a grantee of the Centers for Disease Control and Prevention (CDC) to increase access to the National Diabetes Prevention Program.
 The National Diabetes Prevention Program (DPP) is an evidence-based lifestyle change program which has been demonstrated to delay or prevent the development of type 2 diabetes among people at high risk.

 Get recognized for the expert you are in the field of diabetes education.